-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Wireless > WPS page.

-- 3. Click Start WPS on the page.
+3. Click Start WPS on the page.

-- 4. Press the WPS button of the client device directly.

-- 5. The LED of the router flashes quickly.

-6. When the LED turns green solid, the client device has successfully connected to the modern router.
+- 4. Press the WPS button of the client device directly. - 5.
+The WPS LED of the router flashes for about 2 minutes during the WPS process. - 6.
+When the WPS LED is on, the client device has successfully connected to the modem router.